You are here

 New tutors come into the program fully qualified in their subject areas and then receive a full semester of training and support by enrolling in SSP 3003: Tutor Training, which requires a 5-hour per week time commitment (2 hours of training and 3 hours of tutoring).

-Trained tutors continue in the program during subsequent semesters by registering for SSP 3004: Tutor Practicum with a time commitment of 4 hours of tutoring per week.
-Tutors can earn a total of 5 upper-division credits for tutoring in SSP 3003 and 3004 courses.
+Trained tutors continue in the program during subsequent semesters by registering for SSP 3004: Tutor Practicum with a time commitment of 4 hours of tutoring per week (max 6 credits).
+Tutors could earn a total of 8 upper-division credits for tutoring in SSP 3003 and 3004 courses.